-The Queen of England acknowledges and agrees to the absolute authority (Tino Rangatiratanga) of the Rangatira, Hapū and all the people of New Zealand over their lands, their villages and everything that is held precious.
-But the Rangatira give to the Queen the right to purchase those pieces of land that the owner is willing to sell, subject to the arranging of payment, which will be agreed to by them and the purchaser who will be appointed by the Queen for the purpose of buying for her.
+The Queen of England will make the arrangements and recognises Tino Rangatiratanga (retained paramount and ultimate authority, which includes sovereignty) of the Rangatira, Hapu and all the people of New Zealand over their lands, villages and everything else that is held precious.
+But the Rangatira of the Confederation and all the other

+Rangatira allow the Queen to trade for the use of those pieces of land that the owners consent to allocate, subject to agreement over payment which will be agreed to between the Rangatira and an agent who will be appointed by the Queen.